First Timers Guide

 Take Learning to New Heights...Take a Lesson : Instruction helps the beginner and benefits skiers and snowboarders of all abilities.
 Like anything, you'll improve the most when you receive some guidance.
 The best way to become a good skier or snowboarder is to take a lesson from a qualified instructor.

-Group lessons are available for skiers aged 4+ and boarders aged 6+.
+Group lessons are available for aged 4+.
 Private lessons are available for all ages.
 We offer lessons 6 days a week and we are able to work around your busy schedule.
 Our DISCOVER LESSON (lesson, lift, rental) packages are a great way to learn to ski/ride.

 Eat a hearty meal before the lesson and for the most possible fun, bring along a friend and learn together!
 During your lesson be active, open to trying new things.
 Ask questions; our instructors want you to get the most out of your lesson.
 Don't be afraid to go first.
 Let your instructor know how you like to learn.
 Dress appropriately and be prepared to work up a sweat.
 Click here to learn more about Mount Pakenham's lesson options.